mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/5.Ideas and Brainstorming/Session Overview.md

 This overview not only sets the stage for a productive brainstorming session but also ensures that all participants are aligned with the session’s objectives and logistics.

 ---
-Here's how the session overview template can be applied in the context of the Simple Calculator Project's brainstorming session on enhancing user experience:
+# Applied to the Simple Calculator Project

 ---

-### Session Overview
+# Session Overview

 #### Objective
 - **Description of the Problem/Topic**: